Tomhero2kc/lagos-rent-data-analysis/README.md

 # lagos-rent-data-analysis
-A beginner data analysis project exploring Lagos rent data using Python, Pandas, charts and SQL.
+A small data analysis project where I explore Lagos rent prices using Python, Pandas, simple charts and SQL.